Conspiracy theory: Barkun's three types

-Rothbard: shallow vs. deep
+Rothbard: shallow vis-à-vis deep

 Murray Rothbard argues in favor of a model that contrasts "deep" conspiracy theories to "shallow" ones.
 According to Rothbard, a "shallow" theorist observes an event and asks Cui bono? ("Who benefits?"), jumping to the conclusion that a posited beneficiary is responsible for covertly influencing events.
 On the other hand, the "deep" conspiracy theorist begins with a hunch and then seeks out evidence.
 Rothbard describes this latter activity as a matter of confirming with certain facts one's initial paranoia.

 Lack of evidence

 Belief in conspiracy theories is generally based not on evidence but on the faith of the believer.
 As such conspiracy theories are identified as lay theories.
 Noam Chomsky contrasts conspiracy theory to institutional analysis, which focuses mainly on the public, long-term behavior of publicly known institutions, as recorded in, for example, scholarly documents or mainstream media reports.
 Conspiracy theory conversely posits the existence of secretive coalitions of individuals and speculates on their alleged activities.
 Belief in conspiracy theories is associated with biases in reasoning, such as the conjunction fallacy.

 Clare Birchall at King's College London describes conspiracy theory as a "form of popular knowledge or interpretation".
 (Note: Birchall 2006: "[W]e can appreciate conspiracy theory as a unique form of popular knowledge or interpretation, and address what this might mean for any knowledge we produce about it or how we interpret it.")
 The use of the word 'knowledge' here suggests ways in which conspiracy theory may be considered in relation to legitimate modes of knowing.
 (Note: Birchall 2006: "What we quickly discover ... is that it becomes impossible to map conspiracy theory and academic discourse onto a clear illegitimate/legitimate divide.")
 The relationship between legitimate and illegitimate knowledge, Birchall claims, is closer than common dismissals of conspiracy theory contend.